Loading page...

 Save $25,000+ annually with professional certificate management.
 Compare rates and get expert guidance from licensed professionals.

-The most expensive COI mistake involves providing certificates with inadequate or incorrect additional insured coverage requirements.
-Project owners and general contractors require specific endorsement language that varies significantly between contracts, yet 28% of certificate submissions contain additional insured errors.
+One of the most expensive COI mistakes involves providing certificates with inadequate or incorrect additional insured coverage requirements.
+Project owners and general contractors require specific endorsement language that varies significantly between contracts, and getting it wrong is one of the most common reasons certificates come back rejected.

 Common Additional Insured Language Failures: